seanhoughton/indi-docker/README.md

     sudo docker run --privileged -v /dev/bus/usb:/dev/bus/usb -d -p 7624:7624 seanhoughton/indiserver:1.3.1 indi_sbig_ccd indi_lx200gemini

 Or, use docker-compose to make it easier to manage.
 Note that settings are stored in a named (aka persistent) volume named "config" that will persist accross container restarts.
 You could also map this to a directory.
+Also, you may have to modify the device volumes based on your specific hardware setup.

     # docker-compose.yml
     version: '2'